Grow and Save Pepper Seeds

-There are five domesticated species of pepper, including the two species that gardeners usually encounter, Capsicum annuum and Capsicum chinese.
-All species will grow well throughout the United States as long as they receive enough sun, heat, and moisture.
-When saving seeds from peppers, remember that different species occasionally cross pollinate.
+Both sweet and hot peppers originate from one wild species native to Central and South America.
+Of today’s five domesticated pepper species, gardeners usually encounter two: Capsicum annuum and Capsicum chinense.
+All species grow well throughout the United States as long as they receive enough sun, heat, and moisture.

-Peppers germinate and grow best when soil temperatures are above 75°F. In most regions of the country, peppers are started indoors and then transplanted out as the weather warms.
+Peppers germinate and grow best when soil temperatures are above 75 degrees F. In most regions of the country, peppers should be started indoors and then transplanted outdoors as the weather warms.
 Sow peppers indoors 6-8 weeks before transplanting.
-Plant seeds at a depth of ¼” and make sure the soil remains warm throughout the germination period, which can last 14-18 days.
-Move pepper seedlings outdoors 4-6 weeks after the last frost.
-Plant seedlings 12-24” apart in the garden in rows at least 12” apart.
+Plant seeds at a depth of ¼ inch and make sure the soil remains warm throughout the germination period.

-Peppers are occasionally susceptible to diseases such as bacterial spot, anthracnose, blossom end rot, sunscald, and pepper mild mottle virus.
-Prevent disease by rotating crops regularly and not over crowding plants.
+Peppers can be susceptible to diseases such as bacterial spot, anthracnose, blossom end rot, sunscald, and pepper mild mottle virus.
+Prevent disease by rotating crops regularly and not overcrowding plants.

-Peppers are one of the most versatile culinary crops the home garden can grow.
-Peppers can be eaten fresh, fried, roasted, stewed, stir fried, pickled, and pureed into soups, dips, and pestos.
+Peppers are one of the most versatile culinary crops grown in the home garden.
+They can be eaten fresh, fried, roasted, stewed, stir fried, pickled, as well as puréed into soups, dips, and pestos.
 Peppers, especially thin fleshed varieties, can be braided into a decorative ristra, air dried, and then crushed to make pepper flakes, chili powder, or paprika.

 When stored at room temperature, peppers have a shelf life of 1-2 weeks.
 Preserved peppers, when pickled or stored in oil, can last for many months.
 Dried peppers will keep almost indefinitely.